0xPARC/0xparc-intro-book/src/ec.typ

-  In these notes, if there's a globally known elliptic curve $E$ and points $g_1, ..., g_n$ with no known nontrivial linear dependencies between them, we'll say they're *"practically independent"*.
+  In these notes, if there's a globally known elliptic curve $E$ and points $g_1, ..., g_n$ with no known nontrivial linear dependencies between them, we'll say they're a *"computational basis"*.
 ]

 #remark[